Dashboy1998/ds4drv-cemuhook/README.rst

 Connecting controller and starting the driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Connect the controller & setup using the XInput API

-The driver can be started by using this command:
+then start the driver using this command:

 ::